-Kenny J. Simansky, PhD, is vice dean for research at Drexel University College of Medicine.
+Kenny J. Simansky, PhD, is senior vice dean for research at Drexel University College of Medicine.
 Previously, he served as director of the graduate programs in pharmacology and in neuroscience and as associate dean for Biomedical Graduate Studies.

 After earning is PhD, Dr. Simansky completed a postdoctoral fellowship in behavioral neurosciences at the Cornell University College of Medicine, for which he received an individual fellowship from the National Institutes of Health.
 He has been funded by the NIH as a principal investigator throughout his academic career at the College of Medicine.